Family Unification Program (FUP)

 - Section 811 forms

-- Colorado Choice Transitions application packet and other forms.
+- Community Access Team Vouchers application packet and other forms.

-Mental Health and Homeless Solutions Program State Housing Vouchers (MH-SHV &, HSP-SHV)
+Mental Health, Homeless Solutions Program, and Recovery-Oriented Housing Program State Housing Vouchers (MH-SHV, HSP-SHV, & ROHP-SHV)

-Mental Health and Homeless Solutions Program State Housing Vouchers (MH-SHV &, HSP-SHV) provide rental assistance and access to supportive services for extremely low-Income individuals with a disabling condition, disabilities, or special needs who have a history of homelessness and are frequent or high-cost consumers of public systems.
-Referrals are available through regional Coordinated Entry systems, Colorado Department of Human Services’ Division of Child Welfare and Office of Behavioral Health, Colorado Department of Corrections’ Division of Adult Parole, and other entities serving persons who need long-term supports and services in order to maintain housing.
+The Mental Health – State Housing Voucher (MH-SHV), Homeless Solutions Program – State Housing Voucher (HSP-SHV), and Recovery-Oriented Housing Program – State Housing Voucher (ROHP-SHV) programs provide long-term rental assistance and access to supportive services for extremely low-income persons (and their households) with a disabling condition and a history of homelessness.
+Preference is given to households with frequent and/or high utilization of public systems.
+Referrals are primarily available through regional Coordinated Entry systems, Colorado Department of Human Services' Division of Youth Services and Office of Behavioral Health, and other entities serving persons who need long-term supports and services in order to maintain housing.
+For more information, please see the State Housing Voucher Program Policies & Procedures.